PepsiCo Foundation

 Grant Programs

 Major Grants (over $100,000): The Foundation solicits proposals for all major grants through their invitation process.
-Recent UK example: £210,000 to FareShare for two programs in Leicestershire.
+The Foundation has provided substantial support to UK organisations including multi-year partnerships with FareShare and Magic Breakfast.

-Community Impact Grants: $10,000 grants awarded to public charities and organizations across the United States and Canada (100 grants awarded in recent cycle).
+Community Impact Grants: $10,000 grants awarded to public charities and organisations across the United States and Canada (100 grants awarded in recent cycle).

 Grant Range: Awards vary from a few thousand dollars to over $1 million, with an average grant size of approximately $50,000.